 We Want to Help

-We vow to fight environmental injustice with as much passion as social injustice.
+We vow to fight environmental justice issues with as much passion as social injustice.
 Environmental injustice is wrong, unfair, and immoral.
 We have to address and change the fact that black and minority communities are still today carrying the burden of environmental hazards to such a high and unjust degree.